-AGC of America’s Union Contractors Committee will hold its next quarterly virtual meeting on Tuesday, Sept.
-13, 2022, at 3:00 p.m.
-EASTERN Daylight Time.
-All AGC members and chapter staff are invited.
+AGC of America will hold the next Union Contactors Forum quarterly meeting on December 13, 2023, at 11:00 a.m.
+ET.
+All interested AGC members and chapter staff are invited.
 The meeting is not open to nonmembers.
 The agenda will include updates from AGC staff and an open discussion of labor relations matters.

 AGC recently submitted comments on the Treasury Department and Internal Revenue Service’s (IRS) notice of proposed rulemaking on how to satisfy the prevailing wage and apprenticeship requirements (PWA) for enhanced tax benefits under the Inflation Reduction Act (IRA).
 This was the second round of guidance and request for input.
 Treasury and the IRS previously provided guidance on the PWA requirements in 2022, to which AGC submitted extensive feedback.

 On November 7, AGC weighed in against a U.S. Department of Labor (DOL) proposed rule to increase the threshold for coverage of overtime regulations under the Fair Labor Standards Act by nearly 70 percent, from $35,568 to $60,209, for a litany of reasons.
 As both the association and its coalition partners explain, the proposal would be too much for employers (especially small business construction companies) to absorb at one time and would, accordingly, threaten employees’ future.